azalty/sm-no-dupe-account/.github/CONTRIBUTING.md

 Use tabulations (TAB) to do indentation.\
 Please never ever use spaces.

-Try to preserve intentation in empty lines:
+Try to preserve indentation in empty lines:

 :white_check_mark: Correct (select the text to see):
 ```